umitresearchlab/strong-coupling-core/README.md

 The library should have support for a number of constraints:

-* scLockConstraint
+* sc::LockConstraint
-* scDistanceConstraint
+* sc::DistanceConstraint
-* scHingeConstraint
+* sc::HingeConstraint
-* scBalljointConstraint
+* sc::BalljointConstraint
-* scPrismaticConstraint
+* sc::PrismaticConstraint

 These can be used to mechanically constrain the connectors to each other.